 After that, divide your pay into three different sections:

 - 50% for Necessities – These are basic expenses that must be paid each month, without fail.
 They include food, housing, insurance premiums, utilities, child-care, the minimum payment on any loan (mortgage, car, credit card, etc.), and any contractual obligations such as child support.
 The operative concept here is basic.
 If you are having trouble coming up with the 50%, reconsider your definitions.
 For example, milk and bread are necessities; ice cream and Pop-Tarts are not.
+Consider automating some of these required payments, as any late payments can hurt your credit for years to come.
+You can check your credit score and read your credit report for free within minutes using Credit Manager by MoneyTips.

 - 20% for Financial Priorities – Savings, payment of debt above the minimums listed above, and retirement fund contributions fall into this category.
 How you divide them within this category is up to you, but these payments must be dealt with before discretionary purchases begin.
+Let the free Retirement Planner by MoneyTips help you calculate when you can retire without jeopardizing your lifestyle.

 - 30% for Discretionary Purchases –Otherwise known as "wants".
 These are your funds for dining out, shopping, vacations/entertainment, and other fun purchases (such as the aforementioned ice cream and Pop-Tarts).